TOP

 Package Itinerary

 For the most thrilling experience, we jump into our vehicle and travel to Mohale Dam, (part of the Lesotho Highlands water project) where we will embark on some spectacular activities such as boating (optional) and a dam tour.
 Frequent stops en route allow for photographs to be taken of this spectacular landscape and mountain passes.
-Mouth-wetting late lunch will then be served at Mohale Lodge before we tackle on a road trip back to Maseru where the tour ends.
+Mouth-wetting late lunch will then be served at Mohale Lodge before we tackle a road trip back to Maseru where the tour ends.

 The Mohale Dam was awarded the 2005 Fulton Awards by the Concrete Society of South Africa as having the "Best Construction Engineering Project and Best Construction Technique."